gautiergeo/nuxeo-community-portal/README.md

 Each controller corresponds to a query type via the API Nuxeo.
 There is a controller to display the profile of a user, a controller to display the stream of activities, a controller to change the profile picture, etc.

 See <a href="https://github.com/gautiergeo/nuxeo-community-portal/blob/master/nuxeo-community-portal-front/src/main/yo/nuxeo-community/js/controllers.js"> controllers.js</a> and <a href="https://github.com/gautiergeo/nuxeo-community-portal/blob/master/nuxeo-community-portal-front/src/main/yo/nuxeo-community/js/index.js"> index.js</a> for more details.

+Index.html is the home page that allows you to create an account, go to the page user.html if the user has an account, or on the page visitor.html is the user don't have an account.

+Visitor.html is the "simplest" page.
+The requests are done using the account visitor/visitor.
+He has the right to read files, nothing more.
+For the moment the visitor will be able to see the flow of activities, visit the profiles.

+The page User.html requires the user to use the Connect button to have access to data.
+Once connected he can edit his profile,bind an Identifier to his account, view the activity stream (Jira, Answers, Blogs).